cortes-ciriano-lab/SComatic/README.md

 optional arguments:
-  -h, --help       show this help message and exit --bam BAM        Bam file to be analysed (Sorted by coordinates) --meta META      Metadata with cell barcodes per cell type --id ID          Sample id
+  -h, --help       show this help message and exit --bam BAM        Bam file to be analysed (Sorted by coordinate) --meta META      Metadata with cell barcodes per cell type --id ID          Sample id
   --tissue TISSUE  Tissue name.
 Recommended when different tissues from the
-                   same individual are analysed --max_nM MAX_NM  Maximum number of mismatched permitted to consider the read [Default: 1000]
+                   same individual are analysed --max_nM MAX_NM  Maximum number of mismatches permitted to consider reads for analysis [Default: 1000]
-  --min_MQ MIN_MQ  Minimum mapping quality required to consider the read
+  --min_MQ MIN_MQ  Minimum mapping quality required to consider reads for analysis
                    [Default: 255]
   --n_trim N_TRIM  Number of bases trimmed (setting the base quality to 0) at
-                   the beginning and end of the read [Default: 0] --outdir OUTDIR  Out directory
+                   the beginning and end of each read [Default: 0] --outdir OUTDIR  Output directory
 ```

 The precomputed cell type annotation file provided with the --meta parameter must contain at least the following two columns (Index for cell barcode ID and Cell_type for the precomputed cell type annotation) and must be a tab-separated file.
 Cell type annotations containing whitespaces or any of the following special characters (~ . ` ! @ # $ % ^ & * ( ) { | } / \ : ; " ' < > ? , = +) are not supported.
 Dashes and underscores are supported.
 Whitespace characters in the filenames are not supported.